 For tutorials on how to use the new Gutenberg content editor, go here:

-This tutorial shows you how to edit and delete single posts.
-This tutorial also explains to use the built-in features of the WordPress Posts Table to perform single and multiple post edits and deletions and provides loads of great tips to help you save time editing your posts.
+This tutorial shows you how to edit and delete single and multiple posts.
+It also explains to use the built-in features of the WordPress Table of Posts to perform individual and multiple post edits and deletions and provides additional tips to help you save time working with WordPress.

 - Table Of Posts – Features

 - Table of Posts – Screen Options

 - Table Of Posts – Filtering And Sorting